 Curriculum and Production

-Designed to prepare students as "triple threats", this unique interdisciplinary B.F.A. in Musical Theatre, jointly sponsored by the Department of Theatre and Dance and the Department of Music, offers a four-year sequence of courses in acting, voice, music and dance.
-Musical Theatre majors take acting courses with the Acting majors, including diction and dialects, styles such as Shakespeare and Chekhov, but add courses in music theory, piano, musical theatre, private voice study, and extensive training in jazz, tap, modern, ballet and musical theatre dance.
+Designed to prepare students as "triple threats", this interdisciplinary B.F.A. in Musical Theatre, jointly sponsored by the Department of Theatre and Dance and the Department of Music, offers a four-year sequence of courses in acting, voice, music and dance.
+Musical Theatre majors take courses in music theory, keyboard, musical theatre, private voice study, and extensive training in jazz, tap, modern, ballet and musical theatre dance, dancing every day.
+But they also take courses with the Acting majors, including diction and dialects, movement (Alexander and Feldenkrais), voice for stage (Fitzmaurice), scenework, and styles including Shakespeare.
+They also may take Acting for TV/Film.
 Coursework is augmented with a wide variety of public performances.
 Musical Theatre majors audition for all mainstage productions, not just musicals.
 Additional performance opportunities exist in directing workshops and various vocal ensembles.
 Students are expected to participate each term in music ensembles and mainstage theatre productions, and all students are evaluated annually and must meet professional standards to complete the B.F.A. program.

 The senior year is highlighted by a ten-week internship with a professional casting director in New York City.
 Students function as readers for professional auditions, meet agents, directors and producers, and begin the process of networking with people in the profession.
 Musical Theatre majors are eligible to participate in the Senior Showcase, produced in New York City for agents and casting directors in March.